rdfostrich/article-jws2018-ostrich/content/storage.md

 The two first cases are the simplest ones, for these, the deletion and addition information can respectively be copied to the new version.
-For the deletion in this case, and all other cases as well, new positions must be calculated.
+For the deletion, new positions must be calculated in this and all other cases.
-In the third case, a triple is added or removed that was not present before, so it can either be added as a non-local change addition or deletion.
+In the third case, a triple is added or removed that was not present before, so it can either be added as a non-local change addition or a non-local change deletion.
 In the fourth case, the new triple already existed as a deletion.
 If the triple is an addition, it must be added as a local change.
 If it is a deletion, it simply overwrites the existing deletion.